Want to learn new ways to make extra money?

 Furthermore, there are hundreds of reputable brands looking for users to test products and give their honest feedback.

-Our list features 8 legitimate companies looking for product testers right now (so you can get started as quickly as possible).
+Our list features legit product testing with 8 legitimate companies looking for product testers right now (so you can get started as quickly as possible).

 1. American Consumer Opinion